Enterprise to Pro – Post Conversion Help

 I get an error opening the converted file

 If you get a -6000 series error the first time you attempt to open your file, note that this is a common error but doesn’t mean there is anything wrong with your file.
+It’s usually avoided when restoring a backup, which is one reason we send backups.

 Attached Documents, Form Images, and saved Payroll Tax form images